source-academy/general/instructor/README.md

-# Resources for instructors
+# Resources for educators

-The instructors in the Source Academy community might find the following resources useful.
-In addition, the NUS instructor team provides instructor material including homework assessments, exams of previous years with solutions, and weekly classroom exercises.
+The educators in the Source Academy community might find the following resources useful.
+In addition, the NUS instructor team provides educator material including homework assessments, exams of previous years with solutions, and weekly classroom exercises.
 Email [sourceacademy@comp.nus.edu.sg](mailto:sourceacademy@comp.nus.edu.sg) to get access to these resources.

-Currently, instructors have the following options to work with SICP JS:
+Educators have the following options to work with SICP JS:
 - Not use Source Academy: You can use SICP JS with the IDE of your choice; [see here](../package/README.md) for more information
-- Use the public version of the Source Academy; [see here](../vanilla/README.md) how [Source Academy](https://source-academy.github.io/) supports your course
+- Use the public version of the Source Academy; [see here](../vanilla/README.md) how [Source Academy](https://sourceacademy.org/) supports your course
+- Source Academy with GitHub Classroom: use GitHub Classroom to author and manage weekly assessments; [see below](#resources-for-educators-who-use-source-academy-with-github-classroom)
 - Deploy your own clone of Source Academy; [see here](../deployment/README.md) how to do that

 Starting in August 2021, instructors will have two additional options:
 - **Source Academy @ NUS**: use the NUS deployment
-- **Source Academy with GitHub Classroom**: use GitHub Classroom to author and manage weekly assessments

 ## Student resources